 Do something different

-Instead of having lunch at home alone, go to your local café.
-Take a picnic to the park.
+Instead of having your usual lunch or dinner, dig out some old recipe books and experiment!
+If it’s possible for you to go out, take a picnic to the park or just enjoy the same experience in your own garden.
 Take the dog somewhere different or just break any old habit.
 Walk instead of drive, phone that person that you have been waiting to call you and get out of the mental rut that we can all fall into at times.

 Put some music on

 Music is a great mood elevator so wherever you are, get some music on.
 In the car, whilst working or even while cooking in the kitchen.
 Whatever gets your heart beating faster, get it on the stereo or radio.
 Feel free to sing or dance along and go with the flow.

 Maybe a luxurious bubble bath, treat yourself to that fillet steak for dinner or settle down to watch a film or box set you’ve wanted to watch for a while.
 This may be just what is needed to lift your spirits.
 You don’t have to spend a lot; make some time just for you and indulge yourself.
 Shower yourself with love and radiate in the glow.
 You deserve to be pampered so don’t shy away.

 Possibly you have your own little trick to elevate your mood when the going gets tough.
 Whatever it might be, don’t hold back.
 Sometimes you will have dark days when it will be difficult to see any light at the end of the tunnel.
 Don’t punish yourself when you feel like this, just wait until you are feeling a bit more positive.
 Each little step in the right direction will boost your overall happiness and wellbeing.
 When we feel happy, our mood and therefore our general health both receive a welcome boost so even though it may be difficult at first, try to find a little something to lift your spirits.